Sweet Potato Cupcakes Topped with Marshmallows

 Sweet potato is one of those amazing foods that is both healthy and delicious.
 While pumpkin desserts like my pumpkin cupcakes are all the rage in the fall, I’m a sucker for sweet potato!
-I make a variation of these sweet potato muffins every single year.
+I make a variation of these sweet potato cupcakes every single year.
 The marshmallow-topped version is always the most popular with both kids and adults.

 They also freeze really well (before you put the marshmallows on) and you can pop them out to enjoy for snack time any day!